jlotto8/Family-Tree/README.md

 You can install the necessary Python libraries using pip: bash pip install graphviz.
 Make sure Graphviz is also installed on your system.
 For Graphviz installation instructions, visit Graphviz's website

+# Importing Libraries
+The project begins by importing necessary libraries:

+from graphviz import Digraph
+import csv

+- Digraph from graphviz is used to create directed graphs, ideal for representing relationships like parent-child or spouse-spouse.
+- The csv module is used for reading data from CSV files.

 ## Project Files